moinwiki/moin/docs/intro/glossary.rst

    session
       As the protocol (http) used by a web browser is stateless, a means to keep state is needed.
 This is usually done by using a cookie stored within the user's browser.
-It is used e.g. to stay logged-in into your user account or store the trail of items you visited (for easier navigation).
+It is used for example to stay logged-in into your user account or store the trail of items you visited and for easier navigation.

    wiki engine
       Software used to run a wiki site.

    wiki farm
       Running multiple wikis together on one server.
-Often, there is some shared, common configuration used (inherited) by all wikis, so each individual wiki's configuration becomes rather small.
+Often, there is some shared, common configuration inherited by all wikis, so each individual wiki's configuration becomes rather small.

    wiki instance